 1. Read the instructions carefully before completing your application.

-2. Complete the Common Application and the BU Writing Supplement.
+2. Complete the Common Application.

 You will complete and submit your application on the Common Application website.
 Your $80 non-refundable application fee can be paid by credit card when you submit the Common Application.

 You will need to create a Common Application website account.